Craspedacusta sowerbii: Habitat and distribution

 C. sowerbii is native to the Yangtze basin in China, but has been introduced on every continent except for Antarctica.

 It is usually found in calm, freshwater reservoirs, lakes, impoundments, gravel pits or quarries.
-It has also been seen in slow-moving backwaters of river systems such as the Allegheny River, the Ohio River and the Tennessee River in the United States and the Wang Thong River of Thailand.
+It has also been seen in slow-moving backwaters of river systems such as the Allegheny River, Ohio River and Tennessee River in the United States, and the Wang Thong River of Thailand.
 It is not generally seen in fast flowing streams or rivers.

 The medusa's appearance is sporadic and unpredictable from year to year.
 It is not uncommon for C. sowerbii to appear in a body of water where it had never been documented before, in very large numbers, and its appearance may even be reported on the local news.

 Asia

 Since 2008 the freshwater jellyfish have been sighted every September and October in the Zhaojiaya Reservoir near Zhangjiajie, Hunan, China.

 It has been found in the Cauvery River and backwaters of the Hemavathi River in Karnataka, India.

 It is also found in the Bang Rachan rapids forest on the Khek River, the upstream of the Wang Thong River in Khao Kho District, Phetchabun Province, where it is the provincial aquatic life.
 Freshwater jellyfish can only be seen around early March to May, which is the summer.